Fenchel-Young Estimators of Perturbed Utility Models: Introduction

-Given the structural elegance of the PUM framework as a generalization of classical discrete choice, a fundamental question arises regarding its statistical inference: how can the parameters of a general PUM be reliably estimated from observed choice data?
-The most immediate strategy is to extend the classical MLE paradigm, which serves as the gold standard for MNL estimation.
-In the specific case of the logit model, the negative log-likelihood is globally convex with respect to the utility parameters, ensuring tractable optimization and statistically efficient estimators.

-However, these desirable properties do not automatically generalize to arbitrary perturbations.
-The convex geometry induced by entropic regularization is highly specific; alternative perturbation structures may violate log-concavity, rendering the likelihood non-convex.
-More critically, many modern PUM specifications induce sparse choice probabilities.
-Unlike the MNL model, which assigns strictly positive probability to all alternatives (dense support), perturbations such as the quadratic regularization (e.g., Sparsemax; \citealp{martins2016softmax, gabaix2014sparsity}) frequently yield corner solutions with strictly zero probabilities for low-utility alternatives.
-In such regimes, the standard MLE objective fails catastrophically; the logarithm of a zero probability diverges to negative infinity, rendering the loss function undefined and the optimization numerically unstable.
-This structural incompatibility suggests that likelihood geometry is misaligned with the broader convex structure of PUMs.
+Given the structural generality of the PUM framework, a fundamental question concerns statistical inference: how can the parameters of a general PUM be reliably estimated from observed choice data?
+The most immediate strategy might be to extend the classical MLE paradigm.
+However, the desirable geometric properties of MLE do not automatically generalize to arbitrary perturbations.
+While entropic regularization induces log-concavity, alternative perturbation structures may yield non-convex likelihoods.
+More notably, modern PUM specifications, such as quadratic regularization (e.g., Sparsemax; \citealp{martins2016softmax, gabaix2014sparsity}), can induce sparse choice probabilities, assigning strictly zero probability to low-utility alternatives.
+In such regimes, the standard MLE objective can become undefined or numerically unstable, as the logarithm of a zero probability diverges.
+This structural incompatibility suggests that likelihood geometry may not align robustly with the broader convex structure of all PUMs.

-Beyond the geometrical challenges of estimation, a parallel statistical hurdle persists: data scarcity.
-Paradoxically, despite the pervasive narrative of a big data era, practical applications of discrete choice modeling frequently encounter severe limitations in sample size.
-Constraints such as high survey costs, limited sensor deployment, and stringent privacy regulations often force analysts to rely on small datasets.
-In the same-sample regimes, MNL estimators are known to exhibit finite-sample bias and overfitting tendencies \citep{albert1984existence, firth1993bias, sur2019modern}.
-These vulnerabilities are amplified in flexible PUM specifications, where high-dimensional perturbation structures exacerbate statistical instability.
+Beyond estimating preference parameters under a fixed perturbation, the flexibility of the PUM paradigm raises a more fundamental estimation problem: estimating the systematic utility specification together with the perturbation function within a structured admissible class.
+In this paper, we formalize this task as the \textit{structural estimation} problem.
+The objective is to infer a behaviorally consistent perturbation structure that rationalizes observed choice behavior under the maintained PUM representation.
+This formulation reduces reliance on externally imposed perturbation functions and allows features such as smooth compensatory trade-offs or sparse heuristic-like choice patterns to be disciplined by data.
+While a few studies have explored related ideas (e.g., \citealp{aboutaleb2020learning, sifringer2020enhancing, liu2023end, yao2024aperturbed}), existing approaches either focus on specific discrete choice models, work with aggregate market-share data rather than individual-level choice data, or rely on complex machine-learning architectures whose theoretical properties may not be transparent.